TippuFisal/TippuFisal/README.md

 <!--
 **TippuFisal/TippuFisal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-I work as a full time Android Developer, have managing skills in App development from paper idea into reality.
-My Android Development journey has started since 2019 and in this total experience I've contributed alot as a open source contributor on GitHub, Stack overflow and Quora etc...
+**I work as a full time Android Developer, have managing skills in App development from paper idea into reality.
+My Android Development journey has started since 2019 and in this total experience I've contributed alot as a open source contributor on GitHub, Stack overflow and Quora etc...**

 ## **What I'm Focusing On**
   - ⚡ Android MVVM with Latest Jetpack.